PLEASE SEE 3G PAGE FOR OUR LOVELY FESTIVE PERFORMANCES

 Homework will be set each week on a Thursday, to be given in the following Tuesday.
 This consists of a piece of English homework, spellings and Maths.
 We will always aim to have a spelling test on Tuesdays and mark as much of the homework as possible together so the children can learn from any mistakes.
 (Please note that any homework handed in later than a Tuesday may not be marked.)

-We will update our class pages soon.
+We will update our class pages regularly.
 Please do not hesitate to ask us any questions, we are happy to help.

 Just wondered if we could cheer up one of our neighbours.
 We can pass on any pictures through the school too.
 Please read on.